-Built in 1941, by Jakobson Shipyard of Oyster Bay, New York (hull #287) as the Dauntless No. 15 for the Dauntless Towing Company of New York, New York.
+Built in 1941, by the Jakobson Shipyard Company of Oyster Bay, New York (hull #287) as the Dauntless No. 15 for the Dauntless Towing Company of New York, New York.

-The tug was later acquired by the United States Army.
-Where she was renamed as the Col. Albert H. Barkley.
+In 1975, the tug was acquired by the United States Army.
+Where she was designated as the Col. Albert H. Barkley.

-She was then acquired by Foss Launch and Tug of Tacoma, Washington.
+In 1975, she was acquired by the Foss Launch and Tug Company of Tacoma, Washington.
 Where she was renamed as the Andrew Foss.

-The tug was eventually acquired by PSFL.
+In 1980, The tug was acquired by Puget Sound Freight Lines of Seattle, Washington.
 Where she was renamed as the Pachena.

-In 1988, the tug was acquired by the Western Towboat Company of Seattle, Washington.
+In 1988, she was acquired by the Western Towboat Company of Seattle, Washington.
+Where the tug retained her name.

+In 1998, the tug was acquired by the Channel Construction Company of Juneau, Alaska.
 Where she retained her name.

-The tug was acquired by the Channel Construction Company of Juneau, Alaska.
-Where the tug retained her name.
-However, she was later towed around southeast Alaska.
-Where, Channel Construction would later rename her as the Lumberman.

 In 1999, the Channel Construction Company renamed the tug as the Lumberman.
 And, she was re documented as a recreational yacht.
 Where she was converted to a live-aboard for her owner.